-Mount Marty College has something special to offer — a community that encourages intellectual, physical, social, and spiritual growth.
+Mount Marty University has something special to offer — a community that encourages intellectual, physical, social, and spiritual growth.
 Student life on the Yankton campus is active and multifaceted.
 There are limitless opportunities for involvement in more than 40 student clubs, activities, and organizations.
 Some opportunities include performing-arts groups, theatre, campus ministry, intramurals, honor societies, academic clubs, intramural athletics, student government, and campus programming.

 Mount Marty is dedicated to making a quality, private education affordable.
 We offer you some of the best educational value for your future.
 Tuition costs vary depending on enrollment status, campus and program.
 See:Costs

-Mount Marty College's academic calendar is semester based, with the fall semester starting in August or September and ending in December and the spring semester starting in January and ending in May.
+Mount Marty University's academic calendar is semester based, with the fall semester starting in August or September and ending in December and the spring semester starting in January and ending in May.
 There are also optional summer sessions.